 Monteriggioni is a walled medieval town built in 1219 located atop a gentle hill of vineyards and olive trees.
-The town’s surrounding walls and 14 towers remain intact, which is quite rare and in fact this is considered one of the most well-preserved medieval towns in Italy.
+The town’s surrounding walls and 14 towers remain intact, which is quite rare in fact this is one of the best-preserved medieval towns in Italy.
 Our visit offered just enough time to enjoy an espresso and almond croissant at a cafe under the morning sun.
 The visit was too brief to say that we explored everything Monteriggioni had to offer, and later I learned that the surrounding countryside is best viewed by walking along the top of town’s the outer wall (1,870 feet long).
 Learn more about Monteriggioni here.

 San Gimignano: Preserved Medieval Town with Vistas (World Heritage Site)

 The most charming destination of the day was the incredibly-preserved medieval town of San Gimignano.
 Being perched so high up, it was my first opportunity to see the famous rolling hills of Tuscany.
-Friends on our tour agreed that San Gimignano fulfilled everything we had hoped to see in Tuscany and we could have spent more time here.
+Friends on our tour agreed that San Gimignano fulfilled everything we had hoped to see in Tuscany and everyone wished we could have spent more time here.
 Everything about the town is picturesque and unspoiled; the village rich with old Italian architecture, high on a hill providing expansive views of the surrounding hills and vineyards.
 Learn more about San Gimignano here.

 Siena: Capital of the Region (World Heritage Site)